How do I Approve or Reject Another Agent's Signature Key?

-- Optional: To select how often to be prompted for your signature key in your current browser, click Signature key prompt frequency and select the option that best suits you:
+- Optional: To select how often to be prompted for your signature key in your current browser, click Prompt frequency and select the option that best suits you:

 - Upon each sensitive task - Type your key every time you perform a sensitive task.
 This is the default setting.

-- Once a day upon my first sensitive task - Type your key once every 24 hours.
+- Once a day - Type your key once every 24 hours.
 For example, if you type your key at noon, then you can perform sensitive tasks until noon the following day without typing your key again.

-- Once a week, even when no sensitive task is performed - You can use your key to perform sensitive tasks for one week, that is for 168 hours.
+- Once a week - You can use your key to perform sensitive tasks for one week, that is for 168 hours.